lisp-rbi/sfq/sfq/README.md

 [![License](https://img.shields.io/crates/l/rustc-serialize/0.3.24)]( )

 SFQ is a software that produces and reads sFASTQ format for the compression and online decompression of FASTQ files.
-The compressed sFASTQ format is stored on disk as a top level directory with subdirectories.
+The succinct sFASTQ representation of a FASTQ file is stored on disk as a top level directory with subdirectories.
 The size of sFASTQ is approximately the same as that of the GZIP file.
-The sFASTQ format can be used as a flat FASTQ file, and it supports random access to the specific records.
+The sFASTQ format supports random access to the specific records, and it can be used in place of a flat FASTQ file as the input for downstream applications.

 ## Installation protocol

-If youâ€™re running macOS, Linux, or another Unix-like OS.
+If you’re running macOS, Linux, or another Unix-like OS.
 To download Rustup and install Rust, run the following in your terminal, then follow the on-screen instructions.
 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```